ricrocha82/cressent/README.md

                       --input_fasta /path/to/my_sequence_motif_adj.fa \
                       -d path/to/output/directory
 ```

-If the pattern is found, the output is a fasta file with each sequence beginning with the sequence `-m`

 ##### Option 2: Use the Database that comes with the tool
 Select sequences by family (e.g., `Circoviridae`, `Microviridae`, etc.) or use `all` to include all families.